Harvey Hall, Room 130

 Our three departments offer specific programs leading to undergraduate and graduate degrees.
 These departments offer a wide range of programs leading to certification in early childhood, elementary and secondary education, special education, TESOL and bilingual education, literacy, educational leadership, educational technology, physical and health education, and speech and communication disorders.

-All programs in the Ammon School of Education are committed to ensuring that candidates have the knowledge, skills, and dispositions required in their field of study.
+All programs in the College of Education and Health Sciences are committed to ensuring that candidates have the knowledge, skills, and dispositions required in their field of study.
 As a School, we believe that educational professionals working in a complex multi-cultural society must not only be scholars, but also reflective practitioners who can grow and learn over time.
 We believe in inclusive communities that respect the contribution and worth of all individuals, and that educational professionals have the ability to change society.
 Finally, we seek to promote a holistic view of learning and the recognition that teaching is a creative act, that creativity and the arts enable schools to become more humane and just.

 - Scholarship-Teachers, clinicians and school administrators must be scholars who value and engage in lifelong learning.